 Here are some tips for self-reflection:

-Think about your family upbringing
+Think about your family’s upbringing

 They say that we are the reflection of the five people we live with the most.
 However, during childhood and adolescence, we receive more solid influences on the formation of our character.
 Much of the way we act is a reflection of the education we receive early in childhood.
-Therefore, reflect on how much your upbringing influences the way you currently see yourself.
+Therefore, reflect on how much your upbringing influences how you currently see yourself.

 Analyze your real needs and emotions